code-423n4/2022-11-stakehouse-findings/data/Sathish9098-Q.md

 ##  [7]   It is bad practice to use numbers directly in code without explanation .
 Here 0.5 Ethers directly check with lpTokenETH.balanceOf(msg.sender) .
 No explanation about 0.5 ether check .

+> There are 9  instances of this issue:

           2022-11-stakehouse/contracts/liquid-staking/GiantMevAndFeesPool.sol

           116:    require(lpTokenETH.balanceOf(msg.sender) >= 0.5 ether, "No common interest");